NikeshJS1/python-revision-for-django/README.md

 # Day 2 Folder:
 The Day 2 folder contains the code of my second day revision of Python.
 I revised conditional statements and string operations.

+# Day 3 Folder:
+The Day 3 folder contains the descriptions and few codes of set and dictionary in python.